chrisov/CPP_Modules/README.md

 ## ex03: Weapon and Human Interaction Simulation

 This exercise implements a simulation of humans interacting with weapons.
-It demonstrates the ability of composing objects of two different classed together.
+It demonstrates the ability of composing objects of two different classes together.

-**Weapon Class**:<br>
-Represents a weapon of a specific type (e.g., "club", "sword").
-Provides functionality to get and set the weapon's type dynamically.
-The weapon's type can be changed dynamically, and the change is reflected in the attack messages of both HumanA and HumanB.

 **HumanA Class**:<br>
 Represents a human that always has a weapon.